MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/cordova.md

     mfpdev app register
     ```

 The `mfpdev app register` CLI command first connects to the MobileFirst Server to register the application, followed by updating the **config.xml** file at the root of the Cordova project with metadata that identifies the MobileFirst Server.

 Each platform is registered as an application in MobileFirst Server.

-    > <span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span> **Tip:** The application registration can also be done from the MobileFirst Operations Console:
+> <span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span> **Tip:** The application registration can also be performed from the MobileFirst Operations Console:
+>
 > 1. Open your browser of choice and load the MobileFirst Operations Console using the address `http://localhost:9080/mfpconsole/`.
 You can also open the console from the **Command-line** using the CLI command `mfpdev server console`.

-    > 2. Click on the "New" button next to "Applications" to create a new application.
-Follow the on-screen instructions.
+> 2. Click the "New" button next to "Applications" to create a new application and follow the on-screen instructions.
-    > 3. After successfully registering your application you can optionally download a "skeleton" Cordova project pre-bundled with the MobileFirst Cordova SDK.

 ## Updating the MobileFirst Cordova SDK
 To update the MobileFirst Cordova SDK with the latest release, the **cordova-plugin-mfp** plug-in needs to be removed using the `cordova plugin remove cordova-plugin-mfp` command, followed by re-adding it: `cordova plugin add cordova-plugin-mfp`.